Circadian Biology — Nobel Prize Science Reference

 Metabolic syndrome

 Circadian misalignment disrupts insulin sensitivity, ghrelin/leptin balance, and cortisol timing — three hormonal systems that control appetite and metabolism.
-Shift workers have substantially elevated rates of type 2 diabetes and obesity independent of diet and total sleep duration.
+Shift workers show substantially elevated rates of type 2 diabetes and obesity independent of diet and total sleep duration.

 Cardiovascular disease